Jordan Destination Guide

 Arabic Coffee

-Cardamom-infused coffee served in small cups as a sign of hospitality.
+Cardamom-infused coffee is served in small cups as a sign of hospitality.

 Knafeh